jaredandrews/jaredandrewsdotcom_makingof/content/making-this-site/pelican_00_setup.md

 * Easy to maintain and add content to
 * Cheap to host

 With this in mind I set out to find a suitable static site generator (SSG) to build my site on.
-After reading about the pros and cons of many different static site generator I decided on [Pelican](http://docs.getpelican.com/en/3.6.3/index.html).
+After reading about the pros and cons of many different static site generator I decided on [Pelican](http://docs.getpelican.com/en/3.7.1/index.html).

 My decision to use Pelican was primarily based on my pre-existing knowledge of Python and the fact that Pelican had almost all the features I thought I would need and not much more.

 ### Setting Up Pelican

+*For reference I am using Pelican 3.7.1 and Python 2.7.11 on Mac OS 10.12.2*

 Setting up Pelican is quite simple.
-I followed the [quickstart guide](http://docs.getpelican.com/en/3.6.3/quickstart.html) to get get set up.
+I followed the [quickstart guide](http://docs.getpelican.com/en/3.7.1/quickstart.html) to get get set up.
 The guide is quite thorough so I will not reiterate it.

 Running ```pelican-quickstart``` generates a skeleton site with a default theme.
 It gets you set up to write a blog right away.
 Indeed, by the end of this article I will have a site that could, theoretically, go online.